yashbhatt1304/TravelMemoryTerraform/README.md

 6. Terraform Workspaces were used to create or manage resources specific to environments(Non Prod / Prod).
 > Command for getting list of all terraform workspaces `terraform workspace list`
-> Command to create new and to select workspaces `terraform workspace new <workspace-name>`
+> Command to create new workspace
+`terraform workspace new <workspace-name>`
+> and to select workspace
 `terraform workspace select <workspace-name>`

 ## Reference & Links